5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 Featured garment: Contrast Check Stretch Cotton Tie-waist Shirt Dress

-The Burberry look I selected is a dress made with 100% stretch cotton fabric.
+The Burberry look I selected is a dress made with 100% cotton stretch fabric.
 Their check fabric is one of their signature fabrics.
-This dress is clean, minimal, and classic.
+This Burberry dress is clean, minimal, and classic.
 The fabric print makes it modern, sporty, and a little dressy.

 2. JW ANDERSON